 Lecturer in International Relations, Employability Coordinator Politics and International Relations

 Janka joined NTU in 2017.
 With previous experience of working in higher as well as secondary education, her role quickly expanded to include outreach, external engagement and employability support.
 Janka teaches undergraduate and postgraduate students.
-She also develops the Employability Learning Stream as well as the work-based learning provision across the Department of Politics and International Relations (IR).
+She also develops the Employability Learning Stream as well as the work-based learning provision across the Department of Social and Political Sciences (IR).